williamboehringer/Blog/README.md

  # ❓ What it does?

-### It's an in development blog to publish and share articles/posts.
+### It's an in development blog to publish and share articles/posts, based in Udemy's course "Python Django 4 Masterclass | Build a Real World Project".
 It allows you to link tags to your publication and search for related posts.
 It is also possible to comment and reply to comments in the publications.

 ### Here are some screenshots of the blog: